driveralex/AC562/CR.md

 **Size**

 The process to modify the node size is almost the same as for color.
-We have replace the input color by a size coeficient to change the scale of ploting.
+We have replace the input color by a size coefficient to change the scale of plotting.

 ```r
 findsize <- function(input_val,low_val, high_val, sizeCoef )